personium/website/src/app-developer/README.md

 sidebar_label: A guide for app developers
 ---

-A document for people who develop apps using Personium's API.
+This document is for developers who develop apps using Personium's APIs.

 ## Introduction to app development